minha-vida/code-challenge/README.md

 Lately our users are afraid to lose their vaccination registry.

-So, in order help our users with this problem, it's was request a web application for handling vaccination registries and you will help us!
+So, in order help our users with this problem, it's was requested a web application for handling vaccination registries and you will help us!

 ## What you'll do